kunalghosh/viabel/README.md

 #  `viabel`: Variational Inference Approximation Bounds that are Efficient and Lightweight

+## Structure

+The vb.py contains all the basic vb functions, making objective functions based on divergence measure and the gradient function like black_box_klvi, black_box_chivi, black_box_klvi_pd(with path gradients) etc.
+ The next set of functions it contains all the approximate
+ families: mean field gaussian, t- distribution.
+The full rank Gaussian is obtained using t-distribution and passing a very high degree of freedom.
+ The optimizer.py file contains all the optimisers used, currently it supports three: Adagrad, RMSProp, and ADAM.

+ The file optimisation_diagnostics contains functions for diagnosing convergence such as: Rhat function, k-hat function , autocorrelation function(acf) and monte carlo standard error (mcse) which all take chains of iterates and use all the chains and iterates to compute those statistics for each variational parameter of the model.

+ The file optimizer_stopping_rule.py file contains the same optimisers with some modifications made to be used as automatic stopping using some stopping rule.
+These files will be merged soon.

+ The file tempering_Schedule contains functions for scheduling tempering.
+ The file functions.py contains some more utility functions.

 ## Description

 This package computes bounds errors of the mean, standard deviation, and variances